micaelafrancisco13/car-rental-api-node/README.md

 ## Notes
-- Ensure you have [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) installed on your system before running these commands.
+- Ensure you have [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) and [Git](https://git-scm.com/downloads/win) installed on your system before running these commands.
 - The _scripts_ directory contains helper scripts for managing migrations and dependencies.